 With endless items waiting to be checked off your Tokyo itinerary, it makes sense to finalize your accommodation first.
 These are some of the top-rated hostels in Tokyo for backpackers.
 I’ve separated them into different categories based on your preferred travel preferences so you can choose the best hostel in Tokyo based on what you need.

-Whether your preference is being close to Narita International Airport or the city center, there’s a Tokyo hostel for you!
+Whether your preference is being close to Narita International Airport or the city centre, there’s a Tokyo hostel for you!
+Renowned for its major train stations to get you where you want to be, whether that’s major attractions or secret spots, Tokyo has it all.
 Let’s get right into it!

-UNPLAN Shinjuku is our number-one best Tokyo hostel and one of the best hostels in Shinjuku, thanks to its convenient location and great value for money.
-It’s flashy, modern, and pimped out for everything a Tokyo backpacker needs.
-The bar area is beautiful, the on-site restaurant serves great food, the staff are friendly, and the hostel is located right next door to Senso-ji temple, the oldest temple in Tokyo.
+UNPLAN Shinjuku is my number-one best Tokyo hostel and one of the best hostels in Shinjuku, thanks to its convenient location and great value for money.
+It’s flashy, modern, and pimped out for everything a Tokyo backpacker needs; the bar area is beautiful and the on-site restaurant serves great food.
+The staff are friendly, and the hostel is located right next door to Senso-ji temple, the oldest temple in Tokyo.

 Why you’ll love this hostel:

 UNPLAN Shinjuku is actually a copy of the original hostel.
 Since the first one was such a success, the owner decided to open another one exactly like the first one.
-The hostel has been an epic option for travelers ever since.
-The doors opened in 2019, so you can still find brand-new amenities inside.
+The hostel has been an epic option for travellers ever since.
+The doors opened in 2019, so you can still find modern amenities inside.

 All the rooms are bright and spacious.
-The dorms offer capsule bunk beds with private curtains so you can enjoy quite a bit of privacy.
+The dormitory rooms offer capsule bunk beds with private curtains so you can enjoy a bit of privacy or a lot of privacy with private rooms.
 You can also find a charging station and a little hanger for your clothes in your capsule.

-If you’re traveling with more people, you can book a private room.
-The hostel offers private rooms with the capacity for up to 4–5 hostel guests.
+If you’re travelling with more people, you can book private rooms for a peaceful retreat.
+The hostel offers private rooms with the capacity for up to five hostel guests.

-Toco Tokyo is our pick for the best hostel for solo travelers in Japan – not just Tokyo.
+Toco Tokyo is my pick for the best hostel for solo travellers in Japan – not just Tokyo.

 Want to experience the local culture by staying in a traditional Japanese-style room?
-Toco Toyko Heritage Hostel allows you to do just that!
-The hostel features a unique design that you won’t find anywhere else in the city, and both wooden bunk beds and serene private rooms are available.
+Toco Toyko Heritage Hostel has a welcoming atmosphere that allows you to do just that!
+The hostel features a unique design you won’t find anywhere else in the city, and both wooden bunk beds and serene private rooms are available.

-Aside from its incredible design, this Tokyo hostel also has a bar lounge.
-Built in 1920, and located in the Iriya area of the city, there’s nowhere else in Tokyo where you’ll find a cultural and social atmosphere quite like this one!
+Aside from its incredible design, this Tokyo hostel also has a bar lounge, all the modern amenities!
+Built in 1920, in the Iriya area of the city, nowhere else in Tokyo will you find a cultural and social atmosphere like this one!

 Why you’ll love this hostel:

 The grounds are yet another incredible aspect of Toco Tokyo: you will find a Japanese garden complete with a koi pond!
-The hostel also offers an incredibly elaborate map that travelers consistently rave about.
-Further keeping in mind the free drink offered to guests every night, Toco Tokyo is no doubt one of the coolest hostels in Tokyo, and definitely one of the most interesting places to stay in Japan!
+The hostel also offers an incredibly elaborate map that travellers consistently rave about, never mind the free drink offered to guests every night.
+Toco Tokyo is no doubt one of the coolest hostels in Tokyo and definitely one of the most interesting places to stay in Japan!

 3. Hostel Bedgasm – Best Cheap Hostel in Tokyo

-Yes, Japan is expensive, but don’t worry, there are still many cheap Tokyo hostels available, like Hostel Bedgasm which make it a lot easier to stick to a backpacker’s budget.
+Yes, Japan is expensive, but there are still many cheap Tokyo hostels, like Hostel Bedgasm making it easier to stick to your backpacker’s budget.
 The best cheap hostel in Tokyo is definitely Hostel Bedgasm.
 Despite being one of the most affordable hostels in the city, Bedgasm still has all the essentials backpackers want and need.
-A rooftop, on-site bar, and colorful design are just a few reasons to book yourself a bed here!
+A rooftop, on-site bar, and colourful design are just a few reasons to book yourself a bed here!

-Previously voted as Tokyo’s best hostel, Bedgasm is located in Shitamachi and is within walking distance of cheap public transit.
+Previously voted as Tokyo’s best hostel, Bedgasm is located in Shitamachi and a short walk from cheap public transit.

 Why you’ll love this hostel:

 The fantastic bunk beds are kitted out: you’ll have plenty of storage space, privacy, and lighting!
-The hostel has both 8-bed female dorms and 10-bed mixed dorms, in addition to a few different types of private-room options.
+The hostel has both 8-bed female dorms and 10-bed mixed dorms, plus a few different types of private-room options.

-The rooms and bathrooms are super clean, and Bedgasm is conveniently located close to Iriya station, meaning it won’t be too hard to get anywhere in the city.
-And all this for less than virtually any other Tokyo hostel!
+The rooms and bathrooms are super clean, and Bedgasm is conveniently located close to Iriya station, meaning you can get anywhere in the city.
+All this for less than virtually any other Tokyo hostel!

 We’ve tested countless backpacks over the years, but there’s one that has always been the best and remains the best buy for adventurers: the broke backpacker-approved Osprey Aether and Ariel series.